February 13, 2020

 Learn how the best VCs evaluate ideas through a "mock pitch", and hear their advice on how to run a fundraising process.
 Panelists include:

 This event is part of Biotech Startup School.
-We'll send out Eventbrite forms for the events in January, and publish the recordings after the events.
-Sign up to stay updated:
+Sign up to stay updated on other events:

 What do biotech VCs look for in a pitch?
-What is the most effective way to get their attention?
 What do they discuss in partnership meetings?
-How can you run a fundraising process that stacks the odds in your favor?
+How can you run a fundraising process that maximizes your chances of success?

-In this event, some of the most successful biotech VCs in the world will address those questions.
+In this event, some of the best biotech VCs in the world will address these questions.

 We will wrap up with advice on how to run a successful fundraising process: how to create a target list of investors, how to get intro meetings and assess interest, how to follow up, and how to drive to a close.